EMPOWER EL SALVADOR

 This video shows the lives of brash young men (both unemployed and unemployable), along with an explanation of how the gangs were first formed.
 And then finally, life inside a Salvadoran prison.
 But keep in mind that these gang members have now been sent to a new super-prison - two meals a day (rice and beans) with metal bunks (no mattresses).

-In El Salvador we are establishing a new work in Soyapango, San Salvador - a very significant gang area within the nation.
+Governance: We have established a strong Empower El Salvador board that has successfully completed registration with the Salvadoran government.
+We partner with an existing Salvadoran NGO. known as Asiste.
+Our work is based in Soyapango, San Salvador - a very significant gang area within the nation.
 We will have the same modus operandi as everywhere else where we work – partnering with local Christian leaders as opposed to sending missionaries.
-Our main leader there will be Alexis Coto.
-He and his team of staff and professionals work and live among the gangs.
+Our main leader and his team operating on the ground there, work and live among the gangs.

 You can read more here if you wish.